 The problem is that concepts like temperature and energy are easy to observe but incredibly difficult to explain.
-If you take the time to look them up, you will understand what I mean.

-The problem is that there is no overarching framework that defines all the stuff we see and feel and measure.
+The problem is that there is no overarching framework that defines ALL the stuff we see and feel and measure.
 The framework is simply missing, and nobody seems to notice or care.

 This blog introduces Binary Dimension Theory.
 In Binary Dimension Theory there is a framework that relates concepts like temperature and thermodynamics and work and whatever else you can think of, under one construct.

 When things can be broken down to a single theory, why everything fits together is much easier to understand, and to extrapolate into future knowledge.